 SAN FRANCISCO'S BEST STREET ART: MISSION MURALS

 Completed on June 30, 2004, Juana Alicia – one of the artists in Maestrapiece – depicts the insurmountable challenges women face around the world daily with this compelling mural of cascading hues of blue representing water.
-This mural is one of my personal favorites and should not be skipped.

 According to SF Mural Arts, this striking creation takes its title from the much-debated Mexican myth of the woman who allegedly drowned her children and is eternally damned to weep for them forever.